B59-CloudDevOps/Daily-Notes/session-09.md

     * User Managment
     * Permissions
     * Patch Management
-    * Servvice Management
+    * Service Management

 Run Level in linux:
     0 : Shutdown's the server
     1 : Starts the server in a single user mode
-    2 : Starts the server in multi-user mode but network ( nfs ) won't be coming 3 : This starts the system in multi-user mode with network ( Efficient and widely used ) 4 : This is for R&D, not for users purpose
+    2 : Starts the server in multi-user mode but network ( nfs ) won't be coming 3 : This starts the system in multi-user mode with network ( Efficient and widely used ) 4 : This is for R&D, not for users purpose.
     5 : This also starts your server in a multi-user mode, but starts the server along with GUI 6 : Reboot